 Buy ETFs for free at Questrade

 For the U.S. component there is a basket of U.S. stocks.
-Here’s an update of our U.S. stock portfolio on Seeking Alpha.
-You can sign up for a free read.
+Here’s a report of our U.S. stock portfolio on Seeking Alpha.
 And here’s the key chart.
+I will be updating the performance within a week or two.

 Our U.S. portfolio has a nice long term beat, but the gap is closing as it has been more than difficult to keep up with the tech-heavy S&P over the last 2 years.
 Those U.S. market returns are largely driven by the Magnificent 7.